lazywithclass/katas/javascript/data-structures/README.md

 this wondering if there was a data structure that would be cheaply translated to its `JSON.stringify` equivalent.

-It turns out this is not efficient *at all*.

-The current `json` implementation takes ~1.7 seconds, while `JSON.stringify` takes ~0.1 seconds.
+The current `json` implementation takes 0 seconds, while `JSON.stringify` takes ~0.1 seconds.